 3. Make Your Monthly Payments On Time

 We can never stress enough how important paying your bills on time each month is.
-And this doesn’t just refer to your credit cards, but all of your bills as well, including loans, utilities, and cell phones.
-So don’t stress if you’re a few days late.
+This includes all your bills, including loans, utilities, and cell phones, not just credit cards.

 How long do you have before your late payment is reported to the credit bureaus?

 The limit is 30 days.
-After that, it’s likely your missed payment will be reported, and your credit score will drop.
+Thereafter, it’s likely your missed payment will be reported, and your credit score will drop.
 But here’s the catch: you’ll receive a new negative entry for every 30-day period afterward that you haven’t paid.

-And if you still haven’t worked something out with your creditor after a few months, they could send your account to collections.
-That creates an entirely new negative entry on your credit report that can cause a huge drop in your credit score, not to mention scare away potential new creditors.
+If you still haven’t worked something out with your creditor after a few months, they could send your account to collections.
+That creates a new credit report entry called a charge off.
+And charge offs can cause a significant drop in your credit score, not to mention put off potential new creditors.

 Not only does this tip help prevent new bad credit entries, but it’ll also help improve your credit score over time.
 Consider setting up automatic payments or payment reminders, and you’ll start seeing positive results soon.